 Ratings for steps are based on accuracy and reproducibility of data captured during a ten minute walk, a ten minute run and a test of five different 5-minute each household activities.
 Ratings for distance are based on accuracy and reproducibility of data captured during a walk and run of known distances.
 Ratings for heart rate monitoring are based on accuracy of data captured at rest, at low-intensity exercise and at high-intensity exercise.

 If you're not logged in to Which?, you'll see a sample of our results.

 How we uncover the most accurate step trackers

-Our test participants walk for 10 minutes, run for 10 minutes and carry out routine tasks for five minutes per activity (including sitting while reading a magazine, packing and unpacking a dishwasher and going up and down stairs).
+Our test participants walk for 10 minutes, run for 10 minutes and carry out five 5-minute household tasks, including flipping the pages of a magazine, packing and unpacking a dishwasher and going up and down stairs.

-Consistency is just as important as accuracy.
+Reproducibility, or consistency, is just as important as accuracy.
 If a tracker is accurate on some days but not on others, you won’t ever be able to trust it, and so you still won't know if you're improving.
-So we repeat our walking test to see if the trackers consistently overstate, understate or hit the accuracy mark.
+So we repeat our walking and running test to see if the trackers consistently overstate, understate or hit the accuracy mark.

-Tracking your heart rate is one of the best ways to monitor improvements in health and fitness levels, so accuracy and consistency is important.
+Tracking your heart rate is one of the best ways to monitor improvements in health and fitness levels, so accuracy is important.
 Our testers strap on a chest belt heart-rate monitor - which are known to be more accurate than wrist worn heart rate monitors - before taking part in low intensity exercise, high intensity running and cycling and a well-deserved rest.

 While many of us will be aiming to beat our daily step goal, it's also interesting to know just how far you've travelled.
 And, for those training for a particularly long hike, or perhaps a marathon, distance is an important metric.